chinese-quartet/docs.chinese-quartet.org/docs/data_pipelines/proteomics/qc_report.md

+## From Quantified Expression Profiles to QC Report

 ### Data File

 The data file contains gene symbols of each protein and its quantitated expression level in each sample (replicate), and the missing values are allowed.
 The required file format has samples in columns and a column named "rowname".